-Essex County is home to a few local colleges + universities — and now, two of these schools are officially joining forces.
-It was announced this week that Bloomfield College will be merging with Montclair State University and will operate under the new name, Bloomfield College of Montclair State University.
-This move comes just months after Montclair State helped provide financial relief to Bloomfield College to prevent it from closing down.
-The current goal is to have the merger completed by June 30th, 2023 — and in the meantime, Bloomfield College will continue operating independently but will still work closely with Montclair State.
+Essex County is home to a few local colleges + universities — and now, two of these schools have officially joining forces.
+Bloomfield College has now officially merged with Montclair State University and will operate under the new name, Bloomfield College of Montclair State University.
+This move comes after Montclair State helped provide financial relief to Bloomfield College to prevent it from closing down.
+The goal was to have the merger completed by June 30th, 2023 — and in the meantime, Bloomfield College would continue operating independently but will still work closely with Montclair State.
 The incorporation of a private college (Bloomfield) into a public university (Montclair State) is rare, and there will be a lot to iron out to ensure a smooth transition.
+As of June 15th, 2023, the merger has taken another step forward, and as of July 1st, 2023, the merger is official after Governor Murphy approved it.
 Read on to learn more about the Bloomfield College and Montclair State University merger.

 Bloomfield College, located at 467 Franklin Street in Bloomfield, is one of the oldest private universities in the state of New Jersey — having been running for over 150 years.
 It has about 1,300 undergraduate students and is New Jersey’s “only four-year Predominantly Black Institution (PBI), as well as a Hispanic-Serving Institution (HSI) and Minority Serving Institution (MSI),” per its website.

 Montclair State University, on the other hand, is a public school (located at 1 Normal Avenue in Montclair) with over 20,000 students enrolled.
 The school aims to make higher education more accessible, and for the 2021-2022 academic school year, 42% of students were the first in their families to attend college.
 What’s more, Montclair State is also New Jersey’s largest Hispanic-Serving Institution.